miku/microblob/README.md

 microblob
 =========

-Serve documents for a newline delimited JSON file via HTTP.
-Do not store the blobs in a key-value store again, just the offsets and lengths of the documents inside a file.
+Serve documents of a newline delimited (JSON) file via HTTP.
+Do not store the contents, just the offsets and lengths of the documents.

 The input documents must be newline delimited.
-It does not necessary needs to be JSON.

 ```
                     Index a file into a database.
 Specify JSON key or regular expression (faster).